All You Need To Know: Silk PLA Filament for 3D Printer

 To produce real silk filament, the long fibroin strands are extracted from the cocoons through a degumming process.
 The raw fibers are then dissolved and extruded into a filament using a specialized spinning system.

 Artificial silk filaments use synthetic polymers like polyethylene and polyamides blended with silk particles.
-This lowers cost while mimicking some of natural silk’s sheen.
+This lowers the cost while mimicking some of the natural silk’s sheen.

 Both types of silk filament provide a matte, sandy surface at first.
 A finishing gloss process is applied to reduce roughness and enhance shine.
 This gives silk filament its signature luster.